-Movement Skills Activity Welcome and Introductions BODY AWARENESS Warm-Up: Start by singing "Head and Shoulders, Knees and Toes".
-Have the young athletes and caregivers do stretches such as touch your toes, touch the ceiling, and wiggle arms, legs, and ankles.
-INSTRUCTION AND EXPLANATION Group Discussion: Have athletes and caregivers sit in a circle with you in centre.
+Movement Skills Activity Welcome and Introductions Warm-Up: Start by singing "Head and Shoulders, Kn Have the young athletes and caregivers do stretches suc your toes, touch the ceiling, and wiggle arms, legs, and INSTRUCTION AND EXPLANATION Group Discussion: Have athletes and caregivers sit in a circle with you in centre.
 Review topics as outlined in objectives section (above).
 While still seated in a circle, hand a ball to one of the athletes or caregivers and have them tell the group their name before passing the ball to the next person.
 Continue around the circle until all of the participant's names have been stated and the ball has been returned to the athlete that went first.
 Repeat the process with each individual communicating their favorite colour.
 Repeat again with individuals communicating an interesting fact about themselves or their family.